The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Correlation Analysis

 \section{Correlation Analysis}

-As shown in \cref{tab:correlation_analysis}, both static and dynamic concepts exhibit significant correlations between Cultural Reference Alignment (CRA) and several cultural and training-data–related features.
-For static concepts, \textbf{creation date} ($\rho=-0.63$) and \textbf{text uniqueness} ($\rho=0.50$) emerge as the strongest predictors, indicating that older and linguistically distinctive references are more consistently recognized. \textbf{Image memorability} and training-related factors such as \textbf{number of deduplicated text-image pairs} also show moderate positive correlations.
-In the dynamic setting, \textbf{text uniqueness} remains the dominant factor, while the effects of temporal and visual properties diminish.
+As shown in \cref{tab:correlation_analysis}, both still and moving image references exhibit significant correlations between Cultural Reference Alignment (CRA) and several cultural and training-data–related features.
+For still-image references, \textbf{creation date} ($\rho=-0.63$) and \textbf{text uniqueness} ($\rho=0.50$) emerge as the strongest predictors, indicating that older and linguistically distinctive references are more consistently recognized. \textbf{Image memorability} and training-related factors such as \textbf{number of deduplicated text-image pairs} also show moderate positive correlations.
+In the moving-image reference setting, \textbf{text uniqueness} remains the dominant factor, while the effects of temporal and visual properties diminish.
 Overall, the results in \cref{tab:correlation_analysis} confirm that CRA is primarily driven by the distinctiveness and specificity of cultural cues rather than by data volume.